recallnet/contracts/README.md

 The scripts for deploying contracts are in `script/` directory:

-- `Credits.s.sol`: Deploy the credits contract.
+- `Credit.s.sol`: Deploy the credit contract.
 - `Hoku.s.sol`: Deploy the Hoku ERC20 contract.
 - `Faucet.s.sol`: Deploy the faucet contract.